 - Duolingo English scores of 120 or higher (Due to the impact of COVID-19, we will temporarily accept these scores for Summer 2023 and Autumn 2023 admissions applications.)

-In addition, please note that the Department of Speech & Hearing Sciences deviates from UW Graduate School Memo 8 in that we will not temporarily accept TOEFL ITP Plus China scores to meet the English language proficiency requirement.
+In addition, please note that the Department of Speech & Hearing Sciences deviates from UW Graduate School Policy 3.2 in that we will not temporarily accept TOEFL ITP Plus China scores to meet the English language proficiency requirement.

 6. Minimum Grade Point Average (GPA)